What is CPP?

 • Growth of hair on the legs, arms and underarms is a normal sign of puberty, however, early growth of hair may be a sign of CPP.
 This hair may be fine and light colored, or, it may appear thicker, darker or curlier.
 In children with CPP, this type of hair can appear as early as age 2.

-• In children with CPP, you may notice a change in testicle growth earlier than expected.
-As puberty begins, hormones cause the testicles to increase in size, drop lower, and the scrotum may become darker and looser.
+• In children with CPP, you may notice a change in testicle and penile growth earlier than expected.
+As puberty begins, hormones cause penile growth and the testicles to increase in size, drop lower, and the scrotum may become darker and looser.
 You may notice pubic hair begins to grow with these changes.

 • Puberty causes the release of hormones that may increase your child’s sweating.
 This increase in sweat can cause a new, stronger body odor than what you may be familiar with.
 If this is happening at a younger age before you expect puberty to begin, it may be a sign of CPP.